asyncapi/.github/.github/ISSUE_TEMPLATE/blog.md

 1. After getting feedback on the issue, fork the `website` [repository](https://github.com/asyncapi/website).
 1. Run the command `npm run write:blog`.
-1. Run the website locally or with Gitpod by using instructions from the `README` to test your changes
+1. Run the website locally or with Gitpod by using instructions from the `README` to test your changes.
 1. Open a PR with your blog post and test your changes with a preview of the site on Netlify.
 1. Maintainers reviewing the article (e.g., language, images) may ask for improvements.
 1. Once it's merged, it will be available live in production. :rocket: